 We don’t have to be specific on what the exact solutions were.
 Instead, the story shows how Visionist has access to interesting challenges and is supporting their employees’ ideas enough to fund the time it takes to respond to a proposal.

 Even if you can’t talk about specific assignments, there are ways to talk about what work means to employees.
-Check out Nick’s favorite project.
+We worked with BAE Systems to capture corporate culture for their career site.
+Nick, a BAE Systems team member, talks about his favorite project below.

 He wasn’t specific about the technique or capability of the project he was developing.
 However, it still shows how the BAE Systems team members handle tough problems, short deadlines, uncontrollable situations, and excitement of successful project work.